alexarnimueller/modlAMP/README.rst

 **modlAMP**

-This is a Python package that is designed for working with peptides, proteins or any amino acid sequence of natural amino acids.
+This is a Python package that is designed for working with **peptides**, **proteins** or any **amino acid sequence** of natural amino acids.
 It incorporates several modules, like descriptor calculation (module ``descriptors``) or sequence generation (module ``sequences``).
 For basic instructions how to use the package, see Usage_ section of this README or the `documentation <http://modlamp.org>`_.

 .. note::
-    You are advised to install `Anaconda <https://www.continuum.io/downloads>`_ Python package manager with Python 2.7 before installing **modlAMP**.
+    You are advised to install `Anaconda <https://www.continuum.io/downloads>`_ Python package manager with Python 3.7 before installing **modlAMP**.
 It will make handling of necessary package requirements and versions much easier.

 Installation
 ************

+*Quick note*: modlAMP supports Python 3 since version 4.
+Use with Python 2.7 is deprecated.

 For the installation to work properly, ``pip`` needs to be installed.
 If you're not sure whether you already have pip, type ``pip --version`` in your terminal.
 If you don't have pip installed, install it via ``sudo easy_install pip``.